What to Eat Before a Swim Meet: The Best Pre-Race Foods

 What to Eat Before a Swim Meet: Morning of the Race

 On the day of the meet, your focus should be on light, easily digestible foods that provide a steady stream of energy.
-A balanced breakfast is key, especially if your races start early and go on late in the day.
-What should swimmers eat before a meet in the morning?
-The answer lies in a combination of carbs, protein, fats, and hydration.
+A balanced breakfast is key—especially if your races start early and extend throughout the day.

 Best Breakfast Before a Swim Meet